bright/new-www/content/blog/what-are-point-of-sale-devices.md

 * KDS might also display notes regarding particular orders so the chef is well aware of any meal modifications by the clients.
 * KDS can have two modes: checker mode for admins where you can see every order.
 And location mode where the system displays orders matching specific sections of the kitchen.
 For example, if one section takes care solely of desserts, then their KDS displays only desserts from the whole order.
 * KDS systems can as well display colors that emphasize how long it’s been since the order was listed.
 Usually, the color code states that new orders might be marked with blue and delayed orders with yellow or even orange.

+<div class='block-button'><h2>breaking status quo in restaurants with kitchen display system</h2><div>The Kitchen Display System developed for the Israeli startup Practi stands as a prime illustration of dependable and user-friendly software, instantly embraced by its end users.</div><a href="/projects/kitchen-display-system/"><button>explore case study</button></a></div>

 ### Payment terminal: